 Software-based PIN entry on COTS

-The so called “SPOC” standard enables software-based PIN acceptance on consumer grade mobiles and tablets – known in the industry as PIN on mobile.
+The so-called “SPOC” standard enables software-based PIN acceptance on consumer-grade mobiles and tablets – known in the industry as PIN on mobile.
+PIN on mobile leverages a chip card reader to initiate the transaction, a customer then enters the PIN through the merchant’s mobile application.
 The SPOC standard is designed to work in conjunction with an external card reader.
-The introduction of software based PIN acceptance shows a willingness for the industry to open the door for PIN based cardholder verification methods on consumer grade devices.
+The introduction of software-based PIN acceptance shows a willingness for the industry to open the door for PIN-based cardholder verification methods on consumer-grade devices.

 Felix is the answer to EMV on mobile